Will I make friends, and can I change houses/classes if I am unhappy?

 What equipment do I need for school and can I buy stationery at school?

 If you are in Primary we will provide all stationery for you.
-In Secondary, please check the equipment list on the school website (under Secondary Curriculum).
-In addition, there will be a student receptionist who can sell some equipment in emergencies.
+In Secondary, please check the equipment list on the school website (under Secondary Curriculum) and in the Parent Information Pack that you will have received.

 What are the rules on school bags?